 After a coupon code has reached its usage limit, the system does not automatically change the status of the coupon code to “Used".
 However that coupon code has reached its usage limit and cannot be used.
 If the status of a coupon code is manually set to anything other than Active, then this coupon code cannot be used in any channel.

 You must create the discount and the coupon separately.
 You then link them by selecting the discount on the coupon page.
 After you link a coupon to a discount, several fields for the discount become read-only, because they are managed by the coupon's settings.
 These fields include the fields for the status and standard date ranges.

-Essentially, coupons are now additional validation on top of retail discounts.
+Essentially, coupons are now additional validation on top of discounts.
 The coupon provides the coupon codes and bar codes, together with date ranges, the usage limits, and the customer required property.
 The discount provides the set of products that the coupon is valid for.
 The discount's price groups provide the set of customers, channels, or catalogs that the coupon is valid for.

 System setup for coupons

 Before you can set up a coupon, you must set up the coupon bar code and two coupon number sequences.

 On the Mask characters page, create a new mask character for the coupon code.
 You can select any unused character.